andi-nl/ANDI-frontend/README.md

 # load list of allowed email domains
 # (this list needs to be updated with correct domains)
 python manage.py loaddata fixtures/maildomains.json

+# For development
+# run dummy mailserver for activation email (the email is not really send, but printed in the terminal)
+python -m smtpd -n -c DebuggingServer localhost:1025

 ```